LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 ## Alternate Syntaxes for Object Constructors

-You will also see object constructor functions that create and return an object rather than setting properties on `this`.
+You will also see object constructor functions that internally create an object, set it's values and return it; rather than setting properties on `this`.
 Here's an example:

 ```javascript
 function Pigeon(name, breed, speed) {